samantha429/Pocket-Campfire-More-Interactions/README.md

-This is an unoffical fork of Pocket Campfire.
+This is an unofficial fork of Pocket Campfire.
 This mods seeks to revamp how you can interact with your mons.
 ## Features:
 ### Interact Menu